 Scholarly Commons Citation

 Gostin, Lawrence O., "Legal and Ethical Responsibilities Following Brain Death: The McMath and Muñoz Cases" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1311.
+1311.